Kern Alexander: Academic career

 Prior to coming to the University of Illinois he served as President of two American state universities (Western Kentucky University and Murray State University), was a tenured distinguished professor at the University of Florida, Gainesville, University Distinguished Professor at Virginia Tech and held the Robinson Eminent Scholar Chair at the University of North Florida, Jacksonville.
-As President of Western Kentucky University, 1985–88, he founded the institutions community college and opened the Glasgow, Kentucky, branch of the university.
+As President of Western Kentucky University, 1985–88, he founded the institution's community college and opened the Glasgow, Kentucky, branch of the university.
+His time at WKU was marked by multiple controversies, ending with a failed attempt to install faculty editors to oversee the independent student newspaper and yearbook.
 As President of Murray State, Alexander began a residential college system and founded the Hopkinsville, Paducah, and Henderson campuses of Murray State.
 Alexander Hall at Murray State is named after him and his presidency at that institution.
 He is the author or co-author of 25 books on education finance and law and has served as finance expert in state school finance litigation in 22 American states.

 Alexander founded the Oxford Round Table, a series of interdisciplinary conferences held at various colleges in the University of Oxford, in 1989.
 He has been closely involved with the Round Table ever since, often serving as its president.

 In his autobiography, My Life, President Bill Clinton quoted Alexander and described him as a nationally recognized expert on education policy.

 Alexander holds a graduate diploma (with distinction) from the University of Oxford and an Ed.D. from Indiana University Bloomington.